tallgreen-machine/A-Plus/docs/SERVER_CONNECTION.md

 # Server Connection Guide

-This document provides a complete technical description of the current, working SSH configuration used to connect the VS Code dev container to the `aplus` server.
+This document provides a complete technical description of the current, working SSH configuration used to connect the VS Code dev container to the `trad` server.

 ## Connection Details